dse/dse-typewriter-font/README.md

 ## Characteristics

--   Low ex-height
+-   Low ex-height.
--   Full ASCII and Latin-1 coverage, and then some
+-   Full ASCII and Latin-1 coverage, and then some.
 -   Coding-friendly distinctive characters: `li1|` `Oo0` `` `'" ``
 -   It's elite!
 As in, not pica.